projectara/greybus-spec/source/special/svc.rst

    The SVC uses this Operation to inform the AP that an Interface State's :ref:`hardware-model-mailbox` has changed value.

+.. c:function:: int intf_oops(u8 intf_id, u8 reason);

+   The SVC uses this Operation to inform the AP that an Interface has experienced a fatal error.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^